-If your 2 week old baby is feeding effectively and efficiently, any early nipple tenderness should now be easing, and your breasts will begin adjusting to the supply and demand rhythm of breastfeeding.
+By week two, if your baby’s feeding effectively and efficiently, any nipple tenderness should now be easing.
+Your breasts will begin to adjust to the supply and demand rhythm of breastfeeding.

-You will spend most of your waking hours with your baby at the breast – and quite possibly, most of your non-waking hours as well!
+You’ll spend most of your waking hours with your baby at the breast – and quite possibly, most of your non-waking hours as well!

 This helps to establish a good milk supply and prime the cells which produce milk, in order to maximise production.

 Your baby is still learning, so you can expect it to take a few attempts at each feed to get her attached.